apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

 * `etc/groups.properties` : Holds groups to users mappings so that you can simplify access control lists (ACL) by using group instead listing individual users.
+* `black-list.txt` : A list of IP address which are banned from connecting to the broker.

 [login.conf]: http://download.oracle.com/javase/1.5.0/docs/guide/security/jaas/tutorials/LoginConfigFile.html

+### Automatic Configuration Reloading

+Once a broker is started, you can edit any of the configuration files in the `etc` directory and your changes will be automatically be reloaded.
+The configuration update will be applied in the least non-disruptive way possible.
+For example, if you removed a connector, the port that connector was listening on will be released an no new connections will be accepted.
+But connections that were previously accepted by that connector will continue to operate normally.

 ### Adjusting JVM Settings